Weather Averages for Majorca in September

 18th September 2015

-On this special day, museums and galleries throughout Palma open their doors to the public for free from 7pm until midnight.
+On this day, museums and galleries throughout Palma open their doors to the public for free from 7pm until midnight.
 Almost all the venues boast new exhibitions by famous artists and even offer adults free cava as they browse the displays.
-As if that wasn’t enough, the streets of the capital also burst into life with theatrical performances, including singers, dancers, musicians and actors putting on shows throughout the evening.
+Previous exhibited artists include Joan Salo, whose vibrant artworks are contemporary and incredibly striking.
+Furthermore, the streets of the capital's historic quarter come to life with theatrical performances, and singers, dancers, musicians and actors putting on lively shows throughout the evening.

 Fiesta des Vermar